irmen/Pyrolite/README.md

 Pyrolite could be a good choice to connect Java or .NET and Python!

+## Pyro4 ?

+If you are still using Pyro4 and want to use Pyrolite with it, you should stick to an older version of this library (versions 4.xx).
+The current 5.xx version only supports Pyro5.

+In Github, use the `pyro4-legacy` branch.

 ## Installation and usage

 Precompiled libraries are available: